authts/oidc-client-ts/docs/index.md

 library is designed as a spec-compliant protocol library.

-There are two main classes that you might want to use depend on the level at with you use to use the library:
+There are two main classes that you might want to use depend on the level at which you use to use the library:

 - [UserManager](classes/UserManager.html) provides a higher level API for signing a user in, signing out, managing the user's claims